SEO Difficulty Metrics

 If the exact search query is present in the page's URL, the tool awards it 5 points.

-E.g., If the search query is "weight loss diet," the three words have to be found in the page title, in the same order to be given the 5 points
+E.g., If the search query is "weight loss diet," the three words have to be found in the page's URL, in the same order, to be given the 5 points.

 If the exact search query is present in the page's description, the tool awards the page 5 points.